Perspective | The incredible story of how 1,700 handwritten cards came from across the world for a group of D.C. hospital workers

 Mostly, though, it involves singing — lots of singing.

-Shortly after the novel coronavirus reached the Washington region, and isolation became a norm for many, D.C. resident Jo Rasi launched a program called the “Daily Antidote of Song.”
+Shortly after the coronavirus reached the Washington region, and isolation became a norm for many, D.C. resident Jo Rasi launched a program called the “Daily Antidote of Song.”

 The concept was simple: Create an online space for people to come together at the same time each day to sing along with a musical artist.

 At the time, the virus was expected to disrupt life for a few months, and Rasi figured, if nothing else, the program would offer people in the Washington region a temporary community.
-Then three months turned into eight, and eight into 11, and the audience grew into one that includes people from the District, 46 states and 15 countries.
+Then three months turned into eight, and eight into 11, and the audience grew into one that includes people from D.C., 46 states and 15 countries.

 A 10-year-old girl in Massachusetts now logs on at the same time as her grandparents in Poland.